|Value||Eligibility||Open date||Close date|

 I. be enrolled in a PhD degree within the Faculty of Arts and Social Sciences at the University of Sydney at the time of application, and

-II. have completed at least one year equivalent full-time study load (EFTSL) in the Masters of Philosophy.
+II. have completed at least one year equivalent full-time student load (EFTSL) in the Masters of Philosophy.

 c.
 Applicants must be applying for funding to undertake primary research that cannot be completed without significant travel outside of Sydney.

 d.
 Applicants must demonstrate that travel is essential to the completion of their research.

 e.
 Applicants must be applying for funding for expenses that they expect to incur during the current financial year.

 a.
 The successful applicants and the amount awarded for the Scholarship will be determined on the basis of:

 II. a detailed budget including all relevant itemised costs,